 You might be wondering: “Why start an affiliate program for my store?”

-But you probably already know all that and are looking for some tips on how to grow your store’s affiliate program.
+But you probably already know all that and are looking for tips on how to grow your store’s affiliate program.

-But since we are WooCommerce extension developers, there’s just one thing before I would like to say specifically for WooCommerce store owners first before we get stuck in.
+This article will offer general information for store owners running any kind of store software.
+But since we’re WooCommerce extension developers, there’s one thing we’d like to say specifically to WooCommerce store owners before we start today’s topic.